kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 3 - Running a Successful Evaluation.md

 ---

-### 3. Match the Terms
+3\.
+Match the Terms

-Match each term to its correct definition.
+Match each term to its correct definition by writing the matching letter next to the number.

 **Terms:**

 1. Clarifications
 2. Communications
 3. Negotiations
 4. Best Value